EyasuTeshome/shifttracker/interview-prep/what-makes-a-strong-featured-section.md

-# What makes a strong "Featured" section?
+# What makes a strong Featured section?

 ### **What should you add to the Featured section?**